keboola/connection-docs/manipulation/transformations/sandbox/index.md

 #### Direct Access to Storage Tables

 In a Redshift sandbox, you have native access to all Redshift buckets in the project.
 You can easily access a table in Storage using schema/bucket namespacing.
 For example: `SELECT * FROM "in.c-main"."mytable"`.
 Use double quotes, as the schema (= bucket) name always contains a dot.

 We do not recommend working with Storage tables directly in your SQL code.
-Always use input mapping to bring tables to your schema.
+Always use the input mapping to bring tables to your schema.
 This adds another level of security and features to your transformation.

 #### Version